-Pick one of the most reliable used cars, and avoid the pitfalls of costly repairs and maintenance
+If you want reliability then look no further.
+We list the most reliable used cars on the market so you can avoid the pitfalls of costly repairs and maintenance

 Choosing one of the most reliable cars available can help protect against future expenses.
 After all, there's little worse than realising your new family car or commuter needs hundreds or even thousands of pounds spent on it.

 Thankfully, the chances of this happening are increasingly rare, as cars have become more and more reliable over the decades.
 The old stereotypes about French and Italian cars being less reliable than their German counterparts have also been dispelled.
 Think twice before picking a luxury car if you want top quality too - all of the cars on this list are affordable models.

 Eight manufacturers have a model in our top-ten list, including Kia, Peugeot, Skoda, Hyundai, Mazda, Lexus, Volkswagen and Volvo.
 So before you set your search parameters to 'Japanese' have a look first at what other reliable cars you could be missing out on.

 Our pick Skoda Kodiaq 1.5 TSI SE L DSG